 A Business Management System for the New Standards Era

-All of which brings me to the punchline: Agility is a Business Management software solution designed by QHSE experts for controlling your QHSE business management in BIG organisations; that’s our market, our specialty and, perhaps sadly, our passion.
+All of which brings me to the punchline: the Agility System is a Business Management software solution designed by QHSE experts for controlling your QHSE business management in BIG organisations; that’s our market, our specialty and, perhaps sadly, our passion.

 There are changes in the ISO standards about being process based and also around risk-based thinking; we have that well covered.
 The Agility system integrates risks and controls straight into processes and documents while also linking them with roles.
 So not only do your personnel get the right processes and documents – they also know the associated risks and controls they need to follow to work safely, correctly and efficiently.